Materials Guide

 Titanium vs Gold Body Jewelry: The Definitive Guide

 Two materials dominate high-quality body jewelry: ASTM F136 implant-grade titanium and solid gold.
-Both are safe.
+Both can be excellent.
 Both are used by professional piercers worldwide.
-But they are not interchangeable — and choosing the wrong one can cost you months of healing time.
-Here is exactly which to use, when, and why.
+But they are not interchangeable, and choosing the wrong one can mean extra irritation, extra cost, or a piece that simply is not ideal for healing.

 What Is Implant-Grade Titanium?